 Many subsidies have strict income guidelines and are generally for families with children under 13.
 (The age limit is often extended if the child has a disability.)
 Be sure to check the requirements, because many subsidies permit home-based care, but some only accept a daycare center.

 How to get it: Most assistance is administered through the Child Care and Development Block Grants.
 Scroll to the bottom of this article to find the contact information for your state.
 If you need to use an authorized provider, ask if they will put you in touch with an agency that can help you find one.

-Some states distribute funds through social or health departments or agencies (like this one in Washington state).
-For example, the Children's Cabinet in Nevada can refer families to providers, help them apply for subsidies and can even help families who want to pay a relative for care.
-North Carolina's Smart Start is a public/private partnership that offers funding for child care.
-Check the National Women's Law Center for each state's child care assistance policy.
+Some states distribute funds through social or health departments or agencies.
+For example, the Children’s Cabinet in Nevada can refer families to providers, help them apply for subsidies and can even help families who want to pay a relative for care.
+North Carolina’s Smart Start is a public/private partnership that offers funding for child care.
+Check the National Women’s Law Center for each state’s child care assistance policy.